Signposts

 California on Thanksgiving Day, 2007, and I was going through some boxes of

-old photographs, when I came across this picture of Ray Evans.
-He is
+old photographs, when I came across a picture of two people at Carter Notch

 I had hiked up to Carter Notch to enjoy a spring weekend in the

 mountains.
-What the picture does not show is the snow that lingered on the
+What the picture did not show is the snow that lingered on the

 ground under the trees; the lakes at Carter Notch were still mostly covered